 First things first, we started off with the proper sized toolbox.
 We felt this Craftsman one was big enough, and also structurally sound enough to handle the weight.
 (Full disclosure, the cheaper battery is HEAVY)

-The layout is pretty simple… Battery will be on one side, so all of the plugs naturally end up on the other.
+The layout is pretty simple… and the battery will be on one side, so all of the plugs naturally end up on the other.

 Measure out your plug locations as you wish; we decided to go with this arrangement as it made sense for the plugs and inverter we used.